 Location: West side of Tealing, G.R.: NO 412381 ///paths.demand.stow

 Anything else?
 Park at the doocot.
-Follow the track west over Tealing Burn, then turn right on a narrow footpath to the nearby earth house.
+From here it's a 2-min walk to the souterrain: follow the track west over Tealing Burn, then north (right) on a narrow footpath.

 |[Nesting boxes inside the doocot]|